 Step 2: Decrease Page Length

 Shorter content is easier for people to consume and it generally has lower bounce rates.
-Google’s own algorithm even favors short form content.
-If you want more people to see the ads on your website, start by tightening up your existing website content and making sure ads are placed “above the fold.”
-If there is a reason you need to post longer content, for example if you’re a news publisher, then consider adding an infinite scroll feature.
+Google’s algorithm favors short form content, too.
+For more people to see the ads on your website, start by tightening up your existing website content and making sure ads are placed “above the fold”.
+If you need to post longer content, consider adding an infinite scroll feature.

 Step 3: Make Your Website Responsive